Almost a year ago we ‘discovered’ the Buffalo River

 |

-Start out south on the Triple Falls Trail for just over 100 yards to a signed trail intersection where we turn right and head to the top of the
+Starting out south on Triple Falls Trail for just over 100 yards to a signed trail intersection where we turn right and head to the top of the

 falls.
-It’s a little steep but levels out soon and turns to the left (south) onto a ledge.
+It’s a little steep but levels out soon then turns to the left (south) on a ledge.
 Along the

 base of a low bluff high on the hill above the creek is a small shallow cave.
 This entire area is very nice, and we soon